The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Discussion

+To date, the plasma closure studies reviewed here have relied exclusively on sparse regression; general symbolic regression has not yet been applied to the plasma closure problem.
+This represents an important gap in the literature.
+Symbolic regression could be particularly valuable for discovering closure relations in regimes where prior physical knowledge is insufficient to construct an adequate candidate library, for example, in strongly turbulent or multi-species plasmas where the functional form of the closure is largely unknown.
+The development of GPU-accelerated symbolic regression tools and the integration of large language models into the search process \citep{ying_neural_2025} may make this approach increasingly tractable for the high-dimensional problems encountered in plasma physics.

+An emerging strategy is to combine neural networks and equation discovery in a complementary workflow.
+As demonstrated by \citet{ingelstenDatadrivenMultispeciesHeat2026} and briefly discussed in Section~\ref{sec:data_eq_disco}, neural networks can serve as a useful preliminary step in the equation discovery process: by first training a neural network to confirm that a sufficiently accurate model exists within a given input space, the neural network provides an accuracy baseline against which the fidelity of the sparser regression model can be judged.
+This two-stage approach is a promising direction for future closure development.
+In particular, symbolic regression could be deployed in the second stage when the library-based sparse regression approach fails to capture the correct functional form, leveraging the neural network benchmark to guide the search through a broader expression space.

 Overall, these methods can be viewed as complementary rather than competing strategies.
 Neural networks and neural operators excel in expressivity and predictive performance, making them well suited for data-rich, strongly non-linear regimes.
 Physics-informed networks strike a balance between data-driven flexibility and physical consistency, while sparse regression provides transparent models that can be related to the underlying physics of the system.
-For collisionless plasma modelling, an optimal closure strategy may involve hybrid approaches that blend these methodologies, for instance, combining operator learning with symbolic regression or embedding physical constraints within neural operator frameworks—thereby capturing the interpretability of analytic closures while retaining the descriptive power of machine learning models.
+For collisionless plasma modelling, an optimal closure strategy may involve hybrid approaches that blend these methodologies, thereby capturing the interpretability of analytic closures while retaining the expressivity of machine learning models.